Trial Run Questions

-We use professional grade cosmetics that are held to the highest standards.
+Our makeup artists use professional cosmetics that are held to the highest standards.
 A bride’s makeup needs to be sweat, tear and smudge proof as well as camera ready.
-Each of our artists have personal preferences on their cosmetics of choice, but brands such as Make Up Forever, MAC, Nars, Urban Decay, Laura Mercier and Bobbi Brown are staples in each of our kits.
+Each of our artists have personal preferences on their cosmetics of choice, but brands such as Make Up Forever, IT Cosmetics, Mally, MAC, Nars, Laura Geller, Urban Decay, Chanel, Laura Mercier and Bobbi Brown are staples in our kits.
 We would also be happy to apply any cosmetics that you personally own.

 What is the difference between airbrush and traditional makeup?

 “Traditional” makeup is the process of custom mixing foundation and using brushes and other tools to apply the products.
 Traditional makeup is the easiest way to control the amount of coverage for your special skin needs.
 When you think “traditional,” think liquid, cream and powder foundations.
-Airbrush makeup is makeup utilizing an airbrush machine, which breaks down the makeup into small particles and shoots it out of an airbrush gun using compressed air.
+Airbrush makeup is applied using a “gun”, which breaks down the makeup into small particles and shoots it out using compressed air.
 Airbrush makeup is quick and is great for use in tattoo coverage.
 Airbrush makeup is good for those who want light coverage to medium coverage.
 It is a great option for summer brides when heat and humidity are high.
 Airbrush makeup comes in both silicone and alcohol based formulas, and your makeup artist will choose which formula is best for you.
 At BBP, we only use this technique for the foundation, contouring, and blush/bronzer.
 We do not do eyes or lips.

 Do you have enough stylists to handle large weddings?

 We have a team of up to 15-20 stylists on staff ready and able to handle your large bridal party.
 We will assign lead artists and assistant artists at our discretion.

 When will I receive the wedding day timeline?